*Click here for a downloadable .pdf of these instructions.*

 Leave the wrapping/bandage on your new tattoo for at least the first hour (and no more than four hours--do not leave the wrapping on overnight).
 When you are somewhere clean and comfortable: unwrap and gently (but thoroughly) wash your fresh tattoo with clean hands, warm water and a mild, unscented soap (Ivory, Dr. Bronner's etc).
 After washing, pat it dry with a clean cotton or paper towel and LEAVE IT ALONE.

-For the next 2-5 days, wash your tattoo with clean hands and mild soap twice a day until a layer of protective skin has developed.
+For the next few days, continue washing your tattoo with clean hands and mild soap twice a day.
 Pat dry with a clean cotton or paper towel and LEAVE IT ALONE.

-After a few days, your skin will begin to peel--like a sunburn; this will reveal a bright, fresh layer underneath.
+After a few days, the tattoo will begin to feel tight and dry.
 Apply a mild, unscented lotion (Curel, Lubriderm, etc.) after your twice daily cleaning.
 Use a very small amount and rub it in.
 Continue to use lotion until your skin feels normal again.
+After several days, your skin will begin to peel--like a sunburn; this will reveal a bright, fresh layer underneath.

 That's it.
 Wash it, use a small amount of lotion, and LEAVE IT ALONE.